Salsa Al Pomodoro – Tomato sauce

 Five tbs. excellent olive oil

 Ten fresh basil leaves

 How to make the Tomato Sauce:

-In a well-known book by Pellegrino Artusi, La Scienza in Cucina e L’Arte di Mangiar Bene (Science in the kitchen and the Art of Eating Well), written in 1891, in a preface to a recipe for tomato sauce, Artusi emphasizes its popularity with this anecdote: “There was a priest of a small village who had the bad habit of sticking his nose into everything and into everybody’s family affairs.
+In 1891 Pellegrino Artusi wrote the well-known book by La Scienza in Cucina e L’Arte di Mangiar Bene (Science in the kitchen and the Art of Eating Well).
+In a preface to a recipe for tomato sauce, he emphasizes its popularity with this anecdote: “There was a priest of a small village who had the bad habit of sticking his nose into everything and everybody’s family affairs.
 However, he was an honest man, and more good than bad came from his meddling, and his people would let him be.
 But the villagers, sharp as they were, renamed him Don Pomodoro because, just like tomatoes, he could enter and be welcomed everywhere”.